gsychi/64CrazyhouseDeepLearning/README.md

     git clone https://github.com/FTdiscovery/64CrazyhouseDeepLearning.git

 ... or by downloading the ZIP file on the top right hand corner.
+Then we can continue to the next part.

 ### Supervised Learning

+The first step is to create a database from actual PGN games.
+However, before we begin downloading information, it is important to first create two (empty) folders in the 64CrazyhouseDeepLearning repository.
+One will be named <i>lichessdatabase</i>, while the other will be named <i>Training Data</i>.
+You may change the names of them, of course - these are just the directories I have specified in the program - but bear in mind that it is necessary to change the code if you desire so.

 ## What if I have a GPU?